Bartosz Salamon: Cagliari

 He was loaned to newly promoted S.P.A.L.
 2013 at the beginning of the 2017-18 season.
 He made his debut for the club in a 3–2 win against Udinese.

 Frosinone

-On 9 August 2018, Salamon joined to Serie A side Frosinone on loan until 30 June 2019 with an obligation to buy.
+On 9 August 2018, Salamon joined Serie A side Frosinone on loan until 30 June 2019 with an obligation to buy.

 Lech Poznań

-On 9 January 2021 he signed a three-and-a-half-year contract with Polish Ekstraklasa side Lech Poznań.
-He is a product of their youth system and returned to Poznań after nearly fourteen years.
+On 9 January 2021, Salamon signed a three-and-a-half-year contract with Polish Ekstraklasa side Lech Poznań.
+A product of their youth system, he returned to Poznań after nearly fourteen years.

+In 2023, after Lech's match against Djurgårdens IF in the UEFA Europa Conference League, Salamon tested positive for chlortalidone, a substance banned by WADA.
+On 13 April 2023, hours before a home game in the quarter-finals against Fiorentina, UEFA suspended Salamon from all competitions for three months.
+For his offence, Salamon was banned for eight months, starting from the day of his suspension.
+He made his return on 16 December 2023, playing the full 90 minutes in a 2–2 away draw against Radomiak Radom.
+On 29 May 2024, Salamon extended his deal with the club for another two years.

+After not being given any playing time at the start of the 2025–26 season, Salamon terminated his contract with Lech by mutual consent on 27 August 2025.
+In three-and-a-half years, he made 87 appearances for his hometown club, won two league titles and was part of the team that reached the UEFA Europa Conference League quarter-finals in 2023, Lech's best-ever result in any European competition.

+Carrarese

+Hours after leaving Lech, Salamon joined Serie B club Carrarese on a two-year deal.

 International career

-Salamon has represented Poland at U-16, U-17, U-18, U-19, U-20 and U-21 levels.
-In September 2010, he received his first call up to the senior Poland national football team, for the matches against the United States and Ecuador.
-He made his debut on 26 March 2013 in a World Cup qualifying match against San Marino.
+Having represented Poland at youth levels ranging from U16 until U21, in September 2010, Salamon received his first call-up to the senior squad for friendly matches against the United States and Ecuador.
+He debuted on 26 March 2013 in a 2014 World Cup qualification against San Marino.